malva-ot/nomo/nomo-intro.md

 ### 1.4 Status

 This document is a draft.
 Language may be contradictory or vague, though by accident and not intent.
-Comments, corrections, and contributions are welcome.
+Comments, corrections, and other contributions are welcome.

 ## 2. License
 Unless explicitly identified otherwise in the contents of a file, the content in this repository is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/legalcode) license.
 As summarized in the [Commons Deed](https://creativecommons.org/licenses/by-sa/4.0/) and strictly defined in the [license](./LICENSE.md) itself: you may share or adapt this work, provided you give appropriate credit, provide a link to the license, and indicate if changes were made.
 In addition, you must preserve the original license.
 For the details and actual legal license, consult the [license](./LICENSE.md).